Meghan Markle & Prince Harry Don’t Really Pay Attention To Pregnancy Rumors According to ‘Hollywood Life’

 When a recent outing saw Meghan in a blue ruffled dress, the rumor mill went into overdrive claiming that Meghan was now pregnant.
 The royal couple attended the 100 Days to Peace Gala in London on September 6 and the outfit that Meghan wore led to speculation that the pair were already expecting their first child.

-However, images from two days earlier when Meghan and Harry attended the WellChild Awards, showed a trim Meghan in black suit pants and a black silk top underneath a jacket.
+However, images from two days earlier when Meghan and Harry attended the WellChild Awards showed a trim Meghan in black suit pants and a black silk top underneath a jacket.
 In these images, she did not appear to show any form of a baby bump, so speculation about her pregnancy was just that, speculation.
 In addition, on August 29, images of Meghan at a performance of Hamilton showed the duchess in a fitted suit jacket that revealed a flat stomach.

 But how do Meghan and Harry feel about all the constant rumors?